-Pursuant to the enterprise wide Shariah Governance Framework as provided by Bank Negara Malaysia in its Policy Document on Shariah Governance for Islamic Financial Institutions and the Islamic Financial Services Act 2013, the Board of Directors ("the Board") is ultimately responsible and accountable for the oversight and management of Shariah matters in the Bank's operation as well as the operations of its subsidiaries that it has management control.
-In undertaking its duties and responsibilities relating to Shariah, the Board relies on the advice of the Board Shariah Committee of CIMB Group as established under the Bank.
+Pursuant to the enterprise wide Shariah Governance Framework as provided by Bank Negara Malaysia in its Policy Document on Shariah Governance and the Islamic Financial Services Act 2013, the Board of Directors ("the Board") is ultimately responsible and accountable for the oversight and management of Shariah matters in the Bank's operation as well as the operations of its subsidiaries that it has management control.
+In undertaking its duties and responsibilities relating to Shariah, the Board relies on the advice of the Board Shariah Committee (BSC) of CIMB Group as established under the Bank.

-The main responsibility of the Board Shariah Committee is to assist the Board in the oversight and management of all Shariah matters relating to the Islamic banking and finance business of the Bank and its subsidiaries that it has management control.
-The Board Shariah Committee operates on the authority as delegated and empowered to it by the Board and as attributed to it under relevant financial regulations and legislations.
+The main responsibility of the BSC is to assist the Board in the oversight and management of all Shariah matters relating to the Islamic banking and finance business of the Bank and its subsidiaries that it has management control.
+The BSC operates on the authority as delegated and empowered to it by the Board and as attributed to it under relevant financial regulations and legislations.

-All decisions by the Board on Shariah matters relating to its business shall be made based on the decisions, views and opinions of the Board Shariah Committee.
+All decisions by the Board on Shariah matters relating to its business shall be made based on the decisions, views, and opinions of the BSC.

-In having due regard to the decisions and advice of the Board Shariah Committee on Shariah matters, the Board shall give sufficient attention to the facts and basis for the Shariah decisions as well as providing fair consideration to the implications of implementing the Shariah decisions made by the Board Shariah Committee.
+In having due regard to the decisions and advice of the BSC on Shariah matters, the Board shall give sufficient attention to the facts and basis for the Shariah decisions as well as providing fair consideration to the implications of implementing the Shariah decisions made by the BSC.

-Any decision of the Board on Shariah matter shall be made based on the final decisions, views and opinions of the Board Shariah Committee.
-All decisions of the Board and the Board Shariah Committee on Shariah matters shall at all times be subordinated to the decision of the Shariah Advisory Council of the relevant Malaysian financial regulators and shall take into consideration the relevant authority on Shariah matters in the relevant jurisdiction it is doing business.
+Any decision of the Board on Shariah matter shall be made based on the final decisions, views, and opinions of the BSC.
+All decisions of the Board and the BSC on Shariah matters shall at all times be subordinated to the decision of the Shariah Advisory Council of the relevant Malaysian financial regulators and shall take into consideration the relevant authority on Shariah matters in the relevant jurisdiction it is doing business.

-The Board Shariah Committee shall at all times assist the Board to ensure that the Group's Islamic banking and finance business does not have elements/activities which are not permissible under Shariah.
+The BSC shall at all times assist the Board to ensure that the Group's Islamic banking and finance business does not have elements/activities which are not permissible under Shariah.

-The members of the Board Shariah Committee are as follows:
+The BSC members are as follows:

-- 1. Dr. Shafaai bin Musa
+- 1. Associate Professor Dr. Mohamed Fairooz Abdul Khir

 - 2. Professor Dr. Yousef Abdullah Al Shubaily

 - 3. Associate Professor Dr. Aishath Muneeza

 - 4. Ahmed Bagar Rehman

 - 5. Dr. Ahmad Sufian Che Abdullah

-- 6. Associate Professor Dr. Mohamed Fairooz Abdul Khir